almedso/wordclock/yew/README.md

 # Word Clock

-This is a multi language wordclock application implemented in yew / rust / wasm.
+This is a multi language wordclock application implemented in yew & gloo / rust / wasm.

-- yew is used with malvolio html rendering
-- tailwind css is used to style the page easily
-- by help of the railwind compiler

 ## How to develop